Membership Inference Attacks for Unseen Classes: Shadow Models Fail on Unseen Classes

 We train shadow models on CINIC-10 and CIFAR-100 (using the superclass label set consisting of 20 classes).
 In Figure~\ref{fig:shadow-degradation} we report the performance of shadow models on queries from each class before and after dropping a single class at a time.
 We find that for both datasets, shadow models perform on par with a much weaker marginal baseline that does not learn per-example thresholds but rather fits a single threshold across all classes.

 Intuitively, a model that does not see a class at training time will assign zero probability to that class label.
 As a result, the shadow models' confidences for the true label on the missing class will be zero, resulting in many false positives at test time---any higher confidence reported by the target model would be considered significant.
+This applies to both the LiRA attack as well as other more recent attacks (such as RMIA~\citep{zarifzadeh2023rmia}) that judge membership using the score of the query on the target model \emph{relative to} the score on reference models that have never seen the query class.
+In the next section, we demonstrate a similar failure for RMIA.

-The attack in ~\citet{lira} as stated relies on being able to estimate the probability of the correct label for the query example for each shadow model.
-This may not be a fundamental limitation of the approach.
-For example, one could also use a different score function, such as the difference between the top two logits agnostic to the true label.
-We find that using this score function does not significantly improve the performance of shadow models in the class-dropout setting (in fact, it reduces the baseline performance of the attack even without dropping classes) -- we plot these results in Figure~\ref{fig:toptwo}.
+For completeness, in Appendix~\ref{appx:shadowmodel-results} we also include shadow model results using the difference between the top two logits (rather than the correct label) as the score function.
+We find that this score function reduces the baseline performance of the attack.
 Thus, for the remainder of our comparisons, we use the true label confidence as the score function for shadow models.

-\section{Quantile Regression Attacks for Unseen Classes}
+\section{Quantile Regression Attacks \\ for Unseen Classes}

 Shadow models are fundamentally constrained because they must solve the same learning problem as the target model in order to estimate the score distribution of the target model on a given example.
-In contrast, quantile regression attacks aim to directly learn the score (or difficulty) distribution of the target model itself on nonmember data in order to predict per-example score thresholds.
-In other words, the task of quantile regression is to learn a representation of the data that correlates well with the difficulty of each example (but this does not require solving the same task as the target model).
-The key takeaway from our results is that in some cases, this representation can be learned adequately from only a subset of examples, even when some classes have zero support.
+Quantile regression attacks~\citep{bertran2023scalable} were originally proposed as an MIA that can provide a provable guarantee on the attack's false-positive rate by predicting an $\alpha$-quantile of the score distribution.